Add9Sus4/Synthesized-Convolution-Reverb/README.md

 * Randomize
  * This button randomizes the magnitude each frequency bin, within a range.
  * Currently, the range of randomization is specified, but future work will include giving the user control over this parameter.

+* Reverse bins
+ * If more than one bin is selected, this button reverses the values of these bins within the selected range.

 ###### Sliders